kreasof-ai/GL-SDM/projects/urm/README.md

   selected inside `compile()`, probed on GPU when available, serialized in the executable plan, and executed by the production Triton anchor (results/compiler/solver/routed-epilogue-selection.json).
+- Cross-run measurement closure: the stability artifact is explicitly an exploratory discovery diagnostic, while the confirmation artifact is the canonical paired equivalence decision with raw blocks, drift gates, cross-child provenance validation, and a conservative fallback.
+- Known limitation carried forward outside this closed tranche:
-- Next bounded follow-up (known defect, deliberately NOT mixed into this iteration): `decode_placement()` keeps only the first owner for replicated items and `placement_metrics()` divides item bytes by the replication factor; every committed placement case uses replication factor 1, so no committed artifact is affected.
-Multi-owner replication decoding and byte accounting is queued as its own change.
+  `decode_placement()` keeps only the first owner for replicated items and `placement_metrics()` divides item bytes by the replication factor; every committed placement case uses replication factor 1, so no committed artifact is affected.
+Multi-owner replication decoding and byte accounting require a separate systems-path change.

-### Phase 3 - systems path
+### Phase 3 - systems and family-expansion path (deferred; not started)

 - Fuse overlay composition and reduction.
 - Add page grouping, prefetch, recurrent address reuse, and distributed sharding.